 There isn't as much caffeine in chocolate as there is in coffee, but it can still affect your sleep.
 A 1-ounce serving of dark chocolate with 70 to 85 percent cocoa has 22.7 milligrams of caffeine, according to the USDA.

-This might not seem like a lot, but again, it can take between five and 10 hours for caffeine to completely clear from your bloodstream, according to the Cleveland Clinic.
+This might not seem like a lot, but again, it can take as long as 10 hours for caffeine to completely clear from your bloodstream, according to the Cleveland Clinic.

 There are many reasons to eat less sugar — it's the arch nemesis of healthy gums, and a diet high in added sugar ups the risk for many diseases.
 Sleep experts also warn that sugary snacks rank high among the worst foods for sleep